django-crispy-forms/django-crispy-forms/docs/contributing.rst

 We use the py.test.

 Also, keep your tests as simple as possible.
 Complex tests end up requiring their own tests.
-We would rather see duplicated assertions across test methods then cunning utility methods that magically determine which assertions are needed at a particular stage.
+We would rather see duplicated assertions across test methods than cunning utility methods that magically determine which assertions are needed at a particular stage.
 Remember: `Explicit is better than implicit`.

 Don't mix code changes with whitespace cleanup
 ----------------------------------------------